How to Run Better Team Meetings with AI-Generated Slides

 Total prep time: ~20 minutes.
 Compare to 60+ minutes of building slides from scratch, or the alternative: no slides and a meeting that wanders.

-The SlideMate editor is built for this workflow: quick generation, easy editing, and templates for standups, status updates, retrospectives, and more.
+The SlidesMate editor is built for this workflow: quick generation, easy editing, and templates for standups, status updates, retrospectives, and more.
 For related guidance, see our articles on presentation length guide and how to use AI for presentation design.

 Related Articles